 IDrive, for example, offers plans that are a lot more affordable, along with 256-bit AES encryption for data in transit and at rest.
 You can also opt to use a private encryption key, which means not even IDrive can access your data.
-Read our IDrive personal cloud backup review to learn more about that element of the service, and our IDrive review to find out more about its business offering.
+It also offers business plans (opens in new tab) for companies looking to utilize cloud storage.

 Adobe Creative Cloud also comes with similar encryption measures for Team and Enterprise users, but the information is sparse on the quality of at-rest encryption offered in personal plans.
 It doesn’t offer nearly as much flexibility with its data plans, either.
 It also lacks additional features like bandwidth throttling and data verification.

 Google Drive, on the other hand, offers productivity-based file editing capabilities that are second to none.
 The plans are also very affordable and offer a lot of control and flexibility over how much storage you want.
 If you are looking for a general cloud storage solution rather than a creativity suite, Google Drive is a much better option than Creative Cloud.